 This starts with selecting the right locations for our distribution centres, to allow efficient transportation from our factories and to our customers.
 When using road transport, we plan each journey to establish the most efficient route, so we can reduce the number of kilometres travelled and avoid empty trucks on the road.

 Technical innovation also has a role in creating a logistics network that’s as efficient as possible.
-In the US for example, we use thermal insulated blankets that enable some temperature sensitive shipments to be transported in normal trailers.
-The blankets reduce our energy use by keeping products at the right temperature without refrigeration, saving a significant amount of CO2 compared with traditional temperature-controlled trailers.
+In the US, for example, we use thermal insulated blankets that enable some temperature-sensitive shipments to be transported in normal trailers.
+The blankets keep products at the right temperature without refrigeration, saving energy and a significant amount of CO2 from being emitted, compared with traditional temperature-controlled trailers.

 There is great potential for alternative fuels to help us cut CO2 emissions from our trucks and reduce our costs.
 We’re conducting alternative fuel trials around the world, including in the US, Europe, India, Indonesia, Turkey, Argentina, China and Russia.

-In the US, we are using compressed natural gas (CNG) as an alternative to diesel.
-We are now running over 50 trucks in this way.
-Along with CNG, we are also looking at adopting the electric vehicles for our transportation needs.
+In the US, India and Turkey, we are using compressed natural gas (CNG) as an alternative to diesel.
+Along with CNG, we are also looking at adopting electric vehicles for our transportation needs.
 Another alternative is to switch to electric vehicles which can dramatically reduce CO2 emissions and fuel costs.
 In the US, we’re working with our suppliers to explore using electric trucks to transport our products.